 6- Soda Sparkle

 The Soda Sparkle is a new design of the typical Soda Siphon.
 I have never used it before but the sleek new design is what made me want to include it in this article.

 The Soda Sparkle like the Isi Soda Siphon works with CO2 cartridges.

-The CO2 cartridges are inserted into a head, which is more like a large cork, which is then screwed onto a plastic bottle (which is different from the Isi which is a Stainless steel) and then the CO2 is released into the water.
+The CO2 cartridges are inserted into the head, which is like a large cork, which is then screwed onto a plastic bottle (which is different from the Isi which is Stainless steel) and then the CO2 is released into the water.

 How to Use the Soda Sparkle?

 The Soda Sparkle has a slight change in design than a typical soda siphon, it comes with a head or cap which has two parts, a plastic bottle, and of course CO2 cartridges.